-More Americans are working from home than ever before.
-According to Global Workplace Analytics, 50% of the U.S. workforce has a job that allows for at least occasional telecommuting.
-Advancements in technology have made it possible to hold meetings, collaborate with team members, and complete tasks in real time without ever setting foot in an office.
+More Americans are working from home than ever.
+According to Global Workplace Analytics, 50% of the U.S. workforce holds jobs suitable for at least occasional telecommuting.
+Technology advancements now enable seamless meetings, real-time collaboration, and task completion without stepping into an office.

 Related: The truth about working from home